synfig/synfig-docs-dev/docs/common/structure.rst

   ``synfig-core/src/synfig/rendering/renderqueue.cpp``

 Queue is a linear list, but Tasks can have dependencies.
-I.e. task A can depend on task B and C. That means when render engine processes Queue, it skips task A unless taks B and C are ready.
+I.e. task A can depend on task B and C. That means when render engine processes Queue, it skips task A unless tasks B and C are ready.
 The task A is executed in next pass, after B and C are done.
 This allows to organize parallel (multi-threaded) rendering.

 When Cobra does its first pass (transforms Layers to Queue of Tasks) it applies **Optimizers**.